hitz02/hitz02/README.md

 - 💪 I’m proficient in **NLP downstream techniques like - Language modeling, fine-tuning pretrained models, NER, Topic modeling, Information Retrieval, Q&A systems, Conversation Interfaces**

-- 👨‍💻 All of my projects are available at [github.com/hitz02](github.com/hitz02)
+- 👨‍💻 All of my projects are available on [GitHub](github.com/hitz02)

 - 📝 I'm comfortable with programming languages like [Python, SQL and R](Python, SQL and R)